chrschorn/CourseraML/README.md

 # CourseraML

-My repository for Andrew Ng's Coursera ML course.
+Code repository for the exercises of Andrew Ng's Coursera machine learning course.